codership/documentation/galeracluster/source/training/tutorials/starting-cluster.rst

    systemctl start mysql@bootstrap.service

+.. warning:: Use the ``--wsrep-new-cluster`` argument only when initializing the Primary Component.
+Don't use it to connect a new node to an existing cluster.

 For operating systems that use ``systemd``, you would instead enter the following from the command-line:

 .. code-block:: console